 Fueled by a passion to make positive change in the world, Marilyn Freeman is an accomplished media artist and writer with a singular balance of executive savvy, business acumen and creativity.
 Inspiration infuses her rigorous work.
-Whether in New York City as EVP and General Manager of National College Television, in Olympia as a Senior Strategist and Producer launching media arts services in a public service context, or as Co-founder and Chief Meaning Maker of the project incubator and media arts studio, Wovie, Freeman is an original thinker, a generous collaborator, a transformational leader and a dynamic member of any team.
-In any forward thinking context – from public service to the private sector, from indie productions to socially conscious corporations – she reliably enhances emotional intelligence, opens imaginative channels and gets stuff done by virtue of her perpetual cosmic dance with the question, What all is possible?
+Whether in New York City as EVP and General Manager of National College Television, in Olympia as a Senior Strategist and Producer launching media arts services in a public service context, or as Co-founder and Director of the project incubator and media arts studio, Wovie, Freeman is an original thinker, a generous collaborator, a transformational leader and a dynamic member of any team.
+In any forward thinking context – from public service to the private sector, from indie productions to socially conscious organizations – she reliably enhances emotional intelligence, opens imaginative channels and gets stuff done by virtue of her perpetual cosmic dance with the question: What all is possible?

 Synopsis of Professional Experience

 Wovie, Inc. | Project Incubator & Media Arts Studio | Olympia, WA | 2000 – Present